Difference Between Primary and Secondary Memory

 RAM (Random Access Memory)

-Random access memory which is also known as RAM is generally known as a main memory of the computer system.
+Random access memory also known as RAM is generally known as the main memory of the computer system.
 It is called temporary memory or cache memory.
 The information stored in this type of memory is lost when the power supply to the PC or laptop is switched off.

 ROM (Read Only Memory)